monodyle/adventure/README.md

 ## Algorithms Adventure

-This repository is my adventure of algorithms, I challenged myself to find solution for the algorithms on popular codefight websites.
+This repository documents my journey through algorithm challenges, where I struggled to solving problems from popular codeflight platforms.